New South Wales Consolidated Acts

 to construct and use a water supply work for that purpose, and

-use water in contravention of any mandatory guidelines established under
+or use water in contravention of any mandatory guidelines established under

 section 336B, or

-(b) to construct a dam or water bore without a
+(b) to construct a dam or water bore without a water supply

-water supply work approval, or
+work approval, or

-(c) in the case of the owner or occupier of a
+(c) in the case of the owner or occupier of a landholding

-Minister is authorised by the regulations to impose).
+authorised by the regulations to impose), or

-(3) In this section:
+(3) In this section--

-"domestic consumption", in relation to land, means consumption for normal
+"domestic consumption" , in relation to land, means consumption for normal

 household purposes in domestic premises situated on the land.

-"stock watering", in relation to land, means the watering of stock animals
+"stock watering" , in relation to land, means the watering of stock animals

 being raised on the land, but does not include the use of water in connection